gedex/go-simple-queue/README.md

 go-simple-queue
 ========================

-> Implementing simple queue, in Go, for creating background jobs.
+> Simulating simple queue, written in Go, for pushing and fetching jobs.

 Consider a use case where you need to send email after a user is suscessfully registered.
 Sending email takes time and it will block request handler to finish